 Sugarloaf Ridge State Park is in the heart of wine country.
 This 4,000-acre open space straddles the Sonoma and Napa Valleys in the Mayacamas Mountains.
-And its trails are something special in spring, with wildflowers, waterfalls, and nearby wineries!
+And its trails are something special, with wildflowers, waterfalls, and nearby wineries!

 Sonoma Creek’s seasonal waterfall is currently on full display, charging through a smattering of boulders.
 And it’s easy to reach!
 In 15 minutes you can be lounging in the shaded canyon next to the roaring waterworks and cooling your feet in the crystal stream.

 For a longer hike in the park, offering the best view of Sonoma Valley, hike Bald Mountain via its most straightforward route—combining the Stern Trail and Bald Mountain Trail.
 Get an early start and follow the wide trail as it winds among Sugarloaf’s hills, becoming more exposed the higher you go.

 California poppies are strewn along the path and across the hills.
 From the summit, you get a view of Sonoma Valley’s town of Kenwood and St. Helena in Napa Valley.
 Pro tip: This is an amazing sunset and full-moon hike (just bring a flashlight for the hike down).